Daniel306/stat440/TIMELINE.md

 - [x] MNIW.typecheck()
     - [ ] factor NIW.typecheck so that it shares code with that
-- [ ] split NIW.R to dNIW.R, dMNIW.R, rNIW.R and rMNIW.R
+- [x] split NIW.R to dNIW.R, dMNIW.R, rNIW.R and rMNIW.R
 - [x] clean up this TODO list to git
 - [ ] write naive version in Rcpp (for timing comparison)
+- [ ] in the runtime tests, map the runtime matrix to have a ratio column so that we can say "snappy2 is 4.3 times faster than naive"
 - [ ] figure out if using pointers/references in Rcpp is faster; specifically, does passing a NumericVector cause a COPY of that vector even in C?
-- [ ] Dig up analytic formula for the particular marginals of NIW and (note: there's 2^(# parameters) different marginals; pick wisely which to look at)
-    - t-distributions (and the matrix-normal has multi-t)
-        - analytically
-        - [x] against ground samples
-- [ ] in the runtime tests, map the runtime matrix to have a ratio column so that we can say "snappy2 is 4.3 times faster than naive"
-- [ ] Linear Algebra parlour tricks:
-    - [ ] factor the common matrix terms to before/after the loop (call this `snappy4`)
-    - [ ] does this save any time??

 [daniel]